hadjShell/Data_Stuctures_Algorithms/DSA_Notes.md

 * If a node has at least one child, it is called `internal` node and nodes with no children are called `leaf` nodes

-* *Perfect binary tree*: every node except leaf nodes has exactly two child nodes
+* *Perfect binary tree*: every node except leaf nodes has exactly two child nodes, all leaf nodes are at the same level

 * *Full binary tree*: every node except leaf nodes has zero or two child nodes

 * *Complete binary tree*: a binary tree in which every level, except possibly the last, is completely filled, and all nodes in the last level are as far left as possible

+* *Balanced Binary Tree*: The heights of any node’s left and right subtrees differ by at most one

 * Traversal